 PERSONAL STORIES

-In this section you’ll find participants’ accounts of responding to overdose and the use of take-home naloxone.
-The people and stories in this section were carefully selected to highlight the diversity in backgrounds and experiences.
+Here you’ll find participants’ accounts of responding to overdose and the use of take-home naloxone.
+The people and stories were carefully selected to highlight diversity in backgrounds and experiences.
 While this website is not able to tell every possible story of overdose and take-home naloxone in Australia, it can show just how different people and their experiences are.
 In the stories can be found details of the many important concerns and circumstances our participants negotiated in saving lives in the community.

-NOTE: This section relies on participant definitions of overdose.
-Some experiences may not conform to medical definitions of overdose, and some actions may not reflect medical advice.
+The stories presented here rely on participant reports of overdose.
+Some experiences may not conform to medical definitions of overdose, and some responses described may not reflect medical advice.

-NOTE: While these narratives were written from the participants’ interview transcripts and rely on their own words, some aspects have been paraphrased to improve coherence and readability.
-In making these changes we have worked hard to remain faithful to participants’ original meaning and intentions.
+While these narratives were written from the interview transcripts and rely on participants’ own words, some aspects have been paraphrased to improve coherence and readability.
+In making these changes we have worked hard to remain faithful to the original meaning and intentions.
 Some experiences may also be presented in other sections of the website, using more detailed quotations.